1. What is being saved? What is attaining full salvation?

 Excerpted from “Practice (2)” in The Word Appears in the Flesh

-If one is able to satisfy God when performing his duty, is principled in his words and actions, and can enter into the reality of all the aspects of truth, then he will be a person perfected by God.
-It can be said that the work and the words of God are completely effective for this person, that God’s words become his life, he obtains truth, and he can live according to God’s words.
-After this the nature of his flesh, that is, the foundation of his original existence, will shake and collapse.
-After one has the words of God as his life he becomes a new person.
-The words of God become his life; the vision of God’s work, His requirements of man, His revelation of man, and the standards for a true life that God requires man to achieve become his life—he lives according to these words and these truths, and this person becomes perfected by the words of God.
-He experiences rebirth and becomes a new man through His words.
+If one can satisfy God while fulfilling one’s duty, is principled in one’s words and actions, and can enter the reality of all aspects of the truth, then one is a person who becomes perfected by God.
+It can be said that the work and the words of God have been completely effective for such people, that God’s words have become their life, they have obtained the truth, and they are able to live in accordance with God’s words.
+After this, the nature of their flesh—that is, the very foundation of their original existence—will shake apart and collapse.
+After people possess God’s words as their life, they will become new people.
+If the words of God become their life, if the vision of God’s work, His requirements of humanity, His revelations to humans, and the standards for a true life that God requires them to meet become their life, if they live according to these words and truths, then they are perfected by the words of God.
+Such people are reborn, and have become new people through God’s words.

 Excerpted from “How to Take the Path of Peter” in Records of Christ’s Talks